Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ---

 TODO:
-- Fix Jekyll theme to include a space between the end of the post, and the side notes.
 - Try to add labels to code blocks.

 This is the third post of a blog post series where I reproduce [Eli Bendersky’s